g0aty/SickoMenu/README.md

   </p>

 <h1 align="center">👺 SickoMenu v4.2</h1>
-A powerful utility for Among Us designed to enhance your game experince with custom features!
+A powerful utility for Among Us designed to enrich your game experience with custom features!

 **⚠️ Intended for educational and experimental use only.**